Kōrakuen Station: Passengers

 In fiscal 2019, this station had 106,481 passengers daily.

 History

+The station in 1954, operated by TRTA.

 Kōrakuen Station opened on 20 January 1954 on the Marunouchi Line.
 The Namboku Line platforms opened on 26 March 1996.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 From 13 March 2015, the tune "Take Me Out to the Ball Game" was used as the departure melody for the Namboku Line platforms.